simaosanguinho/SIRS-Project/Report.md

 A CA representa o manufactiurer -->

-The integrity in our system is mainly ensured by the Certificate Authority (CA), that represents the manufacturer and that will delegate to each server and client a private key as well as their own certificate.
-This certificate apart from being signed by the CA, it gives out the email address of the entity that it belongs to and in case the entity is an user that owns a car, iit states which car they own, through the car id value.
+The integrity in our system is mainly ensured by the Certificate Authority (CA), that represents the manufacturer and that will distribute to each server and client a private key as well as their own certificate.
+This certificate apart from being signed by the CA, it gives out the email address of the entity that it belongs to and in case the entity is an user that owns a car, it states which car they own, through the car id value.
 If the car wants to check that an incoming firmware update was in fact issued by the manufacturer, a certificate is sent alongside it and the car proceeds to see if the certifcate is valid and through the signatures in them.
-When a client wants to request an alteration in a car configuration, apartr from sending their certificate thats is used by the car to validate their entity, it also needs to send the car key, a symmetric key that belongs to the car owner (user) and that is exchanged to the car through a mutual tls channel once the first request is made, as the car returns the error `503`.
-Once the car has its key, and the opwner properly sends their certificate, the system can guarantee that only the owner can perform updates to the configuration, thus ensuring the system's integrity.
+When a client wants to request an alteration in a car configuration, apart from sending their certificate that is used by the car to validate their entity and ownership, it also needs to send the car key, a symmetric key that belongs to the car owner (user) and that is exchanged to the car through a mutual tls channel once the first request is made, as the car returns the error `503`.
+If, for any reason, the car losses its key, when the owner performs a request, they are alerted to that and obliged to send it again (and not) Once the car has its key, and the owner properly sends their certificate, the system can guarantee that only the owner can perform updates to the configuration, thus ensuring the system's integrity.

 ##### 2.2.1.3.
 Authenticity